 SHORT STORY BOOK SERIES

 Mrs. Millionaire Short Story Book Series Volume I contain five stories.
 Each completely stands on its own, without a cliffhanger.
-It tells the story of different characters suffering personal crises whose lives intertwine with Tilly at various points and tie together into one big surprise ending.
+It tells the story of different characters suffering personal crises whose lives intertwine with Tilly, our protagonist, at various points and tie together into one big surprise ending.

 Mrs. Millionaire and the